fahim-foysal-097/lifeline-mc/README.md

 ### Teammate Actionbar Radar (`/coradar`)

-- Live actionbar HUD showing your nearby partner's live status, health, and a dynamic 8-directional arrow (`Partner: 140m ↗ | ❤ 8.5/10`).
+- Live actionbar HUD showing your nearby partner's live status, health, and a dynamic 8-directional arrow (`Partner: 24m ↗ | ❤ 8.5/10`).
 - Dynamically updates relative to your player's facing direction (`↑`, `↗` ...).
-- Only appears when your teammate is within nearby range (configurable, default 100m in the same dimension).
+- Only appears when your teammate is within nearby range (configurable, default 40m in the same dimension).
 - Toggleable per player via `/coradar` (aliases: `/teamradar`, `/lfradar`) or `/lifeline radar [on|off|toggle]`.
+- Player toggle preferences persist across disconnects and restarts in `radar-toggles.yml`.
 - Master toggle in `config.yml` under `radar.enabled`.

 ### Localization & Config